 I rode it with Adventure South in 2007 but I didn't take any photos.
 All I remember was becoming 'one of those clients'.
-Got to the Alexandra end, went to take a photo, and realised my camera & phone was still charging in the Clyde Stables I stayed in overnight.
+Got to the Alexandra end, went to take a photo, and realised my camera & phone (which were still separate things then!) were still charging in the Clyde Stables I stayed in overnight.
 Bas kindly went back to get it for me...

 No problems forgetting things today, I would be cycling back here tonight!

 Lovely still morning on Clutha Mata-au River at Alexandra.